What is crystal methamphetamine?

 - If the person is having seizures (convulsions), clear a space so they don’t hurt themselves or accidentally get something in their mouth.
 Keep the person in the recovery position and make sure their head is supported and their airways are clear.

-How to prevent a crystal methamphetamine overdose
+How to prevent a crystal methamphetamine poisoning

 - Do not use drugs alone.
 If this is not possible, ask a friend to check in on you.